openwisp/openwisp-monitoring/README.rst

 | **default**: |    ``2``    |
 +--------------+-------------+

-This settings allow you to configure the retry delay time (in seconds) after 3 failed attempt in InfluxDB.
+This settings allow you to configure the retry delay time (in seconds) after 3 failed attempt in timeseries database.

 Registering / Unregistering Metric Configuration
 ------------------------------------------------